12 Best Resorts in Abu Dhabi

 If you want to explore further, you'll find resorts catering specifically to desert and wilderness adventures on Sir Bani Yas Island and the Liwa Oasis in the farther reaches of the emirate.

-Start your vacation planning with our list of the best resorts in Abu Dhabi.
+Start your vacation planning in Abu Dhabi with our list of the best resorts.

 1. Ritz Carlton Abu Dhabi Grand Canal